All Episodes

 Thank you so much, Rush.

-And I I'm just curious why at this point no one is commenting on the fact that there are just no more jobs left to be lost in America.
+And I'm just curious why at this point no one is commenting on the fact that there are just no more jobs left to be lost in America.

-Well, now wait a minute.
+Now, wait a minute.

-What exactly do you mean when you say that there Aren't any more jobs left to be lost.
+What exactly do you mean when you say that there aren't any more jobs left to be lost?

 And I'm telling you that in my position, if we start firing people at this point, we can't run our business anymore.